 The Company has grown rapidly over the past five years, with net sales and net income increasing to \$8.6 billion and \$84.3 million, respectively, in 1995 from \$2.0 billion and \$30.2 million, respectively, in 1991, representing compound annual growth rates of 43.8% and 29.3%, respectively.
 The Company's growth during this period reflects substantial expansion of its existing domestic and international operations, resulting from the addition of new customers, increased sales to the existing customer base, the addition of new product categories and suppliers, and the establishment of Ingram Alliance Reseller Company ("Ingram Alliance"), the Company's master reseller business launched in late 1994, as well as the successful integration of ten acquisitions worldwide.
 Because of intense price competition in the microcomputer products wholesale distribution industry, the Company's margins have historically been narrow and are expected in the future to continue to be narrow.
 In addition, the Company is highly leveraged and has relied heavily on debt financing for its increasing working capital needs in connection with the expansion of its business.

-Prior to the Split-Off, the Company was a subsidiary of Ingram Industries Inc. ("Ingram Industries").
-Immediately prior to the closing of the IPO, Ingram Industries consummated the Split-Off (as defined herein), and all information in this Prospectus assumes the occurrence of the Split-Off.
+The Company is currently a subsidiary of Ingram Industries Inc. ("Ingram Industries").
+Immediately prior to the closing of this offering, Ingram Industries will consummate the Split-Off (as defined herein), and all information in this Prospectus assumes the occurrence of the Split-Off at such time.
 See "The Company" and "The Split-Off and the Reorganization."
+The consummation of the Split-Off is a non-waiveable condition to the closing of this offering.